 The estimated difference in mean serum LDL for two groups differing in vital status at 5 years is 8.50 mg/dL lower for a population of subjects who die within 5 years.

+Points: 0 (I think this is an accident)

 Provide an interpretation of the slope from the regression model A.